immutag/immutag/README.md

 ### Global address

 All files have a bitcoin (global) address.
-The user supplies their own private keys or mnemonic.
+The user supplies their own public key, private keys or mnemonic.
 Bitcoin can be interchanged with something else, such as Ethereum.
 A user can even avoid supplying immutag with private info if they don't mind manually entering bitcoin addresses from their wallets.
 The idea is to make it work with one of those hardware wallets as well.
 At the moment, various low-fee and reliable bitcoin forks are the target.

 ### Distribution and sharing

 The files are discoverable on a distributed file network created with git-annex, but ipfs or something else can be used.
 Again, everything can be kept as local as the user wants and can be kept offline.
 The files are found by author created tags and metadata.
 Anyone can copy files (i.e., forking) that are pushed to the internet and create their own tags, but the chronology will always show who was the early author.

+If pushed to a distributed ledger:

+`imt push <distributed-ledger>`

+each immutag address records a message stating it's an immutag address and what version of the protocol it's using.
+The only other messages (unless the protocol is updated) will be the content-addressable hash (versions) of the file-list.
+When a user fetches the data from the distributed-ledger, it only needs the single content-addressable hash to immutably build all the metadata and files.
+That way only the bare-minimum has to be pushed to a distributed ledger.
+All the data is pulled from a distributed file network, such as ipfs.
+As few or much of the versions (content addresses) can be pushed to the ledger.

 ### Versioning